dqops/dqo/docs/checks/column/numeric/index.md

 ### [population stddev in range](./population-stddev-in-range.md)
-A column-level check that ensures that the population standard deviationis within the expected range in a monitored column.
+This check calculates the population standard deviation of numeric values.
+It verifies that the population standard deviation is within the range of accepted values and raises a data quality issue when it is not within a valid range.

 | Data quality check name | Check type | Description | Standard |